8

 The more experimental offerings are really quite something.
 You can expect to find anything from a barrel-aged whiskey porter, to a ‘Mangoes to Brixton’ mango pale ale, to a ‘Man Gose to Brixton’ gose-style beer, or a rather eyebrow-cockingly unique juniper amber ale.
 The beers are typically one-time only, unless they do gangbusters business, in which case they might become seasonal – so get them while you can.
 The core is locked-down, and unchanging.

 And location-wise it’s tough to beat.
-You’re right next to ace Brixton restaurants like Nanban (who they’ve done a brewery collaboration with), venues like Brixton Market (which supplies the ingredients for their Market Saison), and Brixton Windmill (who occasionally mill barley for the brewery) which at 200 years old, is London’s oldest working windmill.
+You’re right next to loads of ace Brixton restaurants, venues like Brixton Market (which supplies the ingredients for their Market Saison), and Brixton Windmill (who occasionally mill barley for the brewery) which at 200 years old, is London’s oldest working windmill.

 Getting there’s a breeze.